-- In the case of ecological, floristic and faunal studies, a gratuitous permit or its equivalent issued by a government agency be attached and a discussion of its ethics protocol must be included in the methodology for compliance.
-In the case of studies involving indigenous peoples and cultures, a certification from a published expert for that particular culture being studied must also be attached; indicating correctness of information and ethics protocol.
+- In the case of ecological, floristic, and faunal studies, a gratuitous permit or its equivalent issued by a government agency be attached and a discussion of its ethics protocol must be included in the methodology for compliance.
+In the case of studies involving indigenous peoples and cultures, a certification from a published expert for that particular culture being studied must also be attached; indicating the correctness of information and ethics protocol.
 This must also be discussed in the methodology.

 - Include only relevant tables.
 Tables that merely show very nominal and descriptive data shall be deleted along with the graphs and charts if these are already discussed in full on the text.
-Results of hypothesis should be included particularly if these contained significant values.
+Results of the hypothesis should be included particularly if these contained significant values.

 Policy on Retraction

-Retraction is an act of the journal publisher to remove a published article from the digital file due to post publication discovery of fraudulent claims by the research, plagiarism or serious errors of methodology which escaped detection in the quality assurance process.
-Complaints by third party researchers on any of the grounds and validated by the editorial office trigger the retraction but only after the writer has been notified and allowed to present his side in compliance to due process.
+Retraction is an act of the journal publisher to remove a published article from the digital file due to post-publication discovery of fraudulent claims by the research, plagiarism, or serious errors of methodology which escaped detection in the quality assurance process.
+Complaints by third-party researchers on any of the grounds and validated by the editorial office trigger the retraction but only after the writer has been notified and allowed to present his side in compliance to due process.